-1).
-Except as provided in paragraph 3, below, all overtime worked shall be compensated in the form of compensatory time off or pay.
-Compensation for overtime worked will take the form of either time and a half pay or compensatory time, the method of compensation to be determined from time to time by the City Council.
-Compensatory time is paid time off at the rate of one and half hours off for each hour of overtime worked.
+A) Overtime hours shall be compensated in the form of compensatory time off at the discretion of the employer.
+Compensatory time for overtime worked will be time and a half.
+The method of compensation will be determined from time to time by the City Council.

-2).
-No employee shall accumulate more than 42 hours of unused compensatory time (resulting from 28 hours of overtime worked).
-Any accrual of compensatory time above the 42 hours limit shall be lost unless payment for the excess compensatory time is authorized by a Council Member serving on the Personnel Committee prior to the performance of the overtime work.
+B) No employee shall accumulate more than 42 hours of unused compensatory time (resulting from 28 hours of overtime worked).
+Any accrual of compensatory time above the 42 hours limit shall be lost unless payment for the excess compensatory time is authorized by Personnel Committee prior to the performance of the overtime work.
 An employee may not be required to work overtime in any situation where compensatory time will be lost without pay.

-3).
-In December of each year all employees carrying a compensatory time balance shall be paid in full for said balance at the employee's hourly pay rate at the time payment is made.
+C) In December of each year all employees carrying a compensatory time balance shall be paid in full for said balance at the employee's hourly pay rate at the time payment is made.
 The payment shall accompany or be added to the payroll check for the second to last pay period of the calendar year, less normal payroll deductions.
+All efforts are made to support use of compensatory time prior to the end of the year.

-4).
-Employees may request and use compensatory time off in the same manner as other leave requests.
+D) Employees may request and use compensatory time off in the same manner as other leave requests.
 All compensatory time will be marked as such on official timesheets, both when it is earned and when it is used.
 The City Clerk/Treasurer will maintain compensatory time records.
 All compensatory time accrued will be paid when the employee leaves city employment at the hourly pay rate the employee is earning at that time.

-C. Payday: Employees are paid bi-weekly on alternate Wednesdays.
+5.Payday: Employees are paid bi-weekly on alternate Wednesdays.
 Bi-weekly pay periods are designated by the City and begin on a Monday and end on the second Sunday after such Monday.
 Work shifts that begin on a Sunday are treated as entirely worked on that Sunday, even though a portion of that shift may actually be worked on Monday.
 When a pay day falls on a holiday, employees shall receive their pay the preceding Tuesday.
 An employee shall turn in his or her time sheet for a bi-weekly pay period on or before the Monday upon which the bi- weekly pay period ends.

-D. Work Hours:

-Work schedules are established for each pay period and posted in the City Office.
+6.Work Hours: Work schedules are established for each pay period and posted in the City Office.
 Work schedules are devised to communicate work hours and availability of city personnel to ensure good customer service and effective work coverage to minimize the use of overtime and compensatory time.

-E. Time Sheets.
-All employees shall keep accurate records of the time worked in the manner and on the defined forms as specified by the City Council.
+7.Time Sheets: All employees shall keep accurate records of the time worked in the manner and on the defined forms as specified by the City Council.
 Falsifying of time sheets by an employee shall be cause for immediate dismissal of that employee from City employment.
+Time sheets are signed by the employee confirming correct with verification and attestation by the next level supervisor or Personnel Committee.

-F. Compensatory Time of Officers and Employees (MN Stat.
-30.09)
+8. Compensatory Time of Officers and Employees (MN Stat.
+30.09):